kallepalomaki/Northwind-Database-Agent/README.md

 # Northwind-Database-Agent

-This project is to make database queries using natural language in a controlled manner by AI agents using python language chain and OpenAI api.
-I have used publicly available Northwind database to demonstrate the approach.
+This project implements an AI agent for controlled natural language database queries using Python's LangChain and the OpenAI API.
+The approach is demonstrated with the publicly available Northwind database.

-Rather letting AI to generate SQL freely I have applied two stage approach.
-First, I provide query templates for anticipated complex queries for which agent finds only calling parameters.
-Second, if template based approaches do not answer users question, then free query is allowed.
-The priority of using the template is achieved by instructing the agent to try template based functions before calling free SQL as follows.
-Here is the corresponding instruction to the agent.
+Instead of allowing the AI to generate SQL queries freely, I use a two-stage approach.
+First, I provide query templates for anticipated complex queries, where the agent only determines the required parameters.
+Second, if a template-based approach does not answer the user’s question, free-form SQL generation is permitted.

-"Use this as a fallback tool for free-form SQL queries after you have tried other agents multiple times."
+To prioritize template-based queries, the agent is instructed to attempt template-based functions before resorting to free SQL generation.
+Below is the corresponding instruction given to the agent by following instruction: "Use this as a fallback tool for free-form SQL queries after you have tried other agents multiple times."

 # Installation